gakimball/bistro/README.md

 ## Usage

-Tasks are configured in one object, where each key is a task name and the value is the task itself.
+Tasks are configured in an object, where each key is a task name and the value is the task itself.
 At minimum, a task should have these three properties:

 - A `pattern` of files to read and watch for changes to.
 - An `update` function that is called whenever a file is changed, or a new file is created.